Creating a Simple Plugin

 no_data_available,No data available,Pas de données disponibles

-We are now visualizing the distribution of heart rate across all patients using the d$measurement variable.
+We visualize the distribution of heart rate among all patients, from the d$measurement variable.

 Here are the three complete files: